 Employees are to conduct themselves in a professional manner and not engage in behavior or display material that would be considered offensive or inappropriate by co-workers, customers, or the public.
-Offensive or inappropriate behavior includes making disparaging remarks, telling jokes or using slurs concerning race, religion, color, national origin, gender, age, veteran status, sexual orientation, disability or any other legally protected status.
-Offensive or inappropriate material includes that which is sexually explicit or insulting to individuals because of race, religion, color, national origin, gender, age, veteran status, sexual orientation, disability or any other legally protected status.
+Offensive or inappropriate behavior includes making disparaging remarks, telling jokes or using slurs concerning race, religion, color, national origin, gender, age, veteran status, sexual orientation, disability, general identity, genetic information or any other legally protected status.
+Offensive or inappropriate material includes that which is sexually explicit or insulting to individuals because of race, religion, color, national origin, gender, age, veteran status, sexual orientation, disability, gender identity, genetic information or any other legally protected status.